James4Ever0/agi_computer_control/ubuntu_qemu_utm_arm_record/README.md

 ----

-use temp dir to store recordings, preventing deadlocks.
+use temp dir to store recordings, preventing deadlocks. (pending!)